gayathri1462/Controlling-Media-Player-with-Hand-Gestures-using-Convolutional-Neural-Network/README.md

-# Media Control System using Hand Gestures
+# Media Player Control System using Hand Gestures

 ## A Web Application to control media player using Hand gestures (Using Streamlit)